TERMS AND CONDITIONS OF SALE

 5.2 Confidentiality clause

-6. Delivery, transport, verification and reception
+6. Delivery, transport, inspection and acceptance

 6.1 Delivery times

-6.2 Delivery of Equipment
+6.2 Equipment delivery

 6.3 Delivery of the Work